Brigadier general: Brigade general

 Brigade general is the rank of a brigade commander in countries where the French Revolutionary System's general officer rank designation is used.

 The rank name général de brigade was first used in the French revolutionary armies.

 It used both brigadier general and major general because it is used for the designated rank of the general officers that the country stipulates as brigade commanders' class by law.

 By country

 Argentina

-The rank of brigadier general (with some local variations) is used in the Argentine Air Force.
+The Brigadier General was the highest rank in the Argentine Army until 1882, when it was replaced by Lieutenant General.
+In 1945, the Argentine Air Force was created and Brigadier General was established as its highest rank.
 Unlike other armed forces of the World, the rank of brigadier general is actually the highest rank in the Air Force.
 This is due to the use of the rank of brigadier and its derivatives to designate all general officers in the Air Force: brigadier (lowest general officer); brigadier-major (middle); and brigadier-general (highest).
 The rank of brigadier general is reserved for the Chief General Staff of the Air Force, as well as the Chief of the Joint General Staff if he should be an Air Force officer.

-The Argentine Army does not use the rank of brigadier-general, instead using brigade general (General de brigada) which in turn is the lowest general officer before Divisional General (General de Division) and Lieutenant General (Teniente General).